I have been thinking lately about how the Army educates chaplains.

 Instead, we spend hours debating whether we can pray “In Jesus’ name” (and, in one course, I witnessed the instructor berate a fellow major for doing just that in a group of Christians).
 We learn how to be instructors of canned programs.
 We learn how to say public prayers that won’t offend.
 We learn how to be good staff officers.

 But will we be good pastors?
-And will we be able to train and mentor other chaplains to be good pastors?
+Will we be able to pastor senior leaders?
+And will we be able to train and mentor other chaplains to be pastors to all?